lunabrain-ai/lunabrain/site/content/blog/scraping-with-chatgpt/index.md

 that we can regex out the multiple fields.
 This is also helpful to keep ChatGPT from saying sentences we can't use like "Sure, let me help you with that." before it gives its response.
 It's very polite, but we can't parse polite.

+#### The power of ChatGPT to provide arbitrary metrics is extremely useful

+Note that we also ask for a summary of the page, because that's going to help us search through these documents later.
+In [another experiment](https://www.youtube.com/watch?v=XssIIoHfBSM), we had GPT-4 generate a question it wanted an answer to, such as "When was the
+Log4Shell vulnerability first published by LunaSec?", and then passed that question over to a similar ChatGPT prompt.
+This time, we asked it for the answer to the question, a summary , and also a score from 0 to 100 of how well the page answered the question.
+We noted that it did an incredibly good job at subjectively rating the pages on their usefulness.

 #### A note on LangChain and Python

 To render this template, parse the response, and handle the actual calls to ChatGPT, we use [LangChain](https://python.langchain.com/en/latest/index.htm).
 You could really use just about any library in any language to do this, if you're not a fan of python.
 There's a pretty good [Javascript implementation of LangChain](https://github.com/hwchase17/langchainjs), too.
 OpenAI libraries are coming out in just about every popular language now, or you could easily write your own client.
 Nothing in here is very complicated or qualifies as real "machine learning".
 To be honest, sometimes it doesn't even feel like programming.
 It's that easy.